midlantica/LovelyBunchOfCoconuts/content/claims/consent-based_classrooms.md

 ---
-title: "Consent-Based Classrooms"
+title: 'Consent-Based Classrooms'
-claim: "Consent-Based Classrooms"
+claim: 'Consent-Based Classrooms'
-translation: "The kids are in charge."
+translation: 'The kids are in charge.'
 ---

 ## "Consent-Based Classrooms"